 - Q: When will the new system go-live?

-A: The new system is scheduled to go-live on November, 2018.
+A: The new system is scheduled to go-live in the second quarter 2019 or later.

 - Q: Will there be a “test” period for employers and third party agents to test submission of their wage files prior to go-live?